iechevarria/lego-face-VAE/README.md

 # Lego face VAE

-Variational autoencoder (VAE) for Lego minifig faces
+Variational autoencoder (VAE) for Lego minifig faces.
+I have a writeup with more detail here: https://www.echevarria.io/blog/lego-face-vae/

 ## Overview